FailAcademy/learning/wdp-vancouver/_slides/week-05/03b-pong.md

 # Challenge 1

-Draw a Pong outline using Canvas.
+Draw a Pong game outline using Canvas.

 Use this [Starter](http://codepen.io/Sh_McK/pen/QEzGGx).